yanxi0830/gcloud-tutorial/README.md

 ![gpu5](figs/5-gpu/gpu5.png)

-If you need more help, check out the official documentation for [Requesting Additional Quota](https://cloud.google.com/compute/quotas#requesting_additional_quota)
+If you need more help, check out the official documentation for [Requesting Additional Quota](https://cloud.google.com/compute/quotas#requesting_additional_quota), or escalate any issues to us via a private Piazza post (this has been an issue for students in other courses in the past, and we'd like to make sure that this isn't a major blocker for you!).

 ## Set Up Google Cloud VM Image